 Only pupils working at the appropriate level complete the test and their results along with Teacher Assessments are published by the Department for Education (DfE).
 You can see our results and how they compare against national figures on this website – see School Results.

 Students in Key Stage 4 will follow accredited courses depending on their needs and their ability to access the curriculum.

 All students will follow the Entry Level Certificate or Award (AQA/WJEC) in a range of subjects including English, Maths and ICT.

 Parents and carers are sent a Mid-Year Report in early spring and a more detailed Annual Subject Report at the end of the summer term.
-These provide a summary of how their child has progressed in each subject with tutor and headteacher’s comments.
+These provide a summary of how each child has progressed in each subject with tutor and headteacher’s comments.

 Progression is also discussed during the pupil’s annual Education, Health and Care Plan meeting – for more details see Reviews & Meetings.

 The achievement of individual pupils is celebrated throughout the year during assemblies and end of term or end of year events.
 Pupils always have opportunities to achieve a prize or certificate for a range of activities, eg kind acts, exceptional effort orimprovement, participation and contribution, sporting achievement, art and perfomance, excellent attendance, good citizenship etc.